Sirenitix/hw3/README.md

 ## General info
-Book shopping App allows users to check for various Books.
+Book shopping App allows users to check for various Books.The project consists of list of Books displayed in various models and designs.

 ## Technologies
 * Spring boot